neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/community.md

 For information and advice on electrophysiology from the SWC community, the best place to go is the `#forum-extracellular-ephys` channel on the SWC Slack.

-Outside the SWC, you can address any questions or issues for [SpikeInterface](https://github.com/SpikeInterface) by raising an issue on their
+Outside the SWC, you can address any questions or issues about [SpikeInterface](https://github.com/SpikeInterface) by raising an issue on their
 [GitHub repository](https://github.com/SpikeInterface/spikeinterface/issues).